 With two outdoor pools and an oceanfront location, you might think that the Cliff House Maine is best visited in the summer.
 However, the resort’s floor-to-ceiling windows offering panoramic views of the cliffs and ocean beyond, make this an unforgettable place to hole up during the winter and watch a storm come in.
 For peak coziness, book one of the guestrooms with a fireplace.

-You Might Also Like:• The 17 Best Hotels in Atlanta
+You Might Also Like:• The 10 Best Marriott Hotels In The World

-• SmarterTravel Spotlight: The Equinox Golf Resort & Spa, Manchester, VT
+• SmarterTravel Spotlight: The Landings Resort and Spa

 We hand-pick everything we recommend and select items through testing and reviews.
 Some products are sent to us free of charge with no incentive to offer a favorable review.
 We offer our unbiased opinions and do not accept compensation to review products.
 All items are in stock and prices are accurate at the time of publication.
 If you buy something through our links, we may earn a commission.